Oxygen sensor versus air fuel ratio sensor

 An AFR works the opposite of a zirconia sensor; its output INCREASES as the exhaust gets leaner.
 It can even read an extremely lean 18:1 ratio.

 Rather than working like a battery that generates voltage changes, an AFR sensor requires a power source.
 The amount of power varies with each carmaker.
 Toyota, for example, supplies 3.3 volts to the AFR electronics.
 The internal circuitry converts the power into a voltage that has a neutral bias.
-In other words, the voltage can flow in a positive or negative flow depending on what the sensor detects.
+In other words, the voltage can move in a positive or negative flow depending on what the sensor detects.

 The bias (no voltage flow) happens when the sensor detects a stoichiometeric/lambda air/fuel mixture of 14.7:1.
 In other words, when the AFR sees lambda there’s no current flow to the ECM.
 As the mixture moves toward lean, the signal moves in the positive direction.
 When it detects a rich condition, voltage flow switches to a negative flow.
 The flow not only reverses but also changes in amplitude.
-So the signal the ECM sees is a liner progression instead of a switching high/low voltage signal.
+So, the signal the ECM sees is a linear progression instead of a switching high/low voltage signal.

 Where are air fuel ratio sensors used?